BLBMS/api/README.md

 customization requires some prior programming knowledge

+you definitely need this: `sudo apt install screen bc -y`

 **no help, use at your own risk**

 **if you don't know what to do, don't do anything**